SPACs and Blank Check Companies

 • Higher risk due to lack of transparency about how funds will be used

-• SEC Rule 419 applies to blank check companies offering penny stocks (generally stocks priced below $5)
+• The SEC's penny-stock blank-check escrow rule applies to blank check companies offering penny stocks (generally stocks priced below $5)

 • Investor funds must be held in escrow